“A Monument to Good Intentions”: Why Hundreds of Cogeneration Plants in Ukraine Are Not Operating

 21 January 18:36

-Due to constant Russian shelling of centralized facilities (thermal power plants, combined heat and power plants), the government decided to assist with the decentralization of Ukraine’s energy system.
-However, problems have arisen with this — it is not possible to quickly connect even the existing gas and diesel generators, cogeneration modules, gas turbine and gas piston units, and energy storage systems.
-Businesses, which have long sought energy independence, especially during blackouts, have been the first to face this problem.
-And there are problems, as
+РОЗБІР ВІД Due to constant Russian shelling of centralized facilities (thermal power plants, combined heat and power plants), the government has decided to support the decentralization of Ukraine’s power grid.
+But problems have arisen so far—it is not possible to quickly connect even existing gas and diesel generators, cogeneration modules, gas turbine and gas piston units, and energy storage systems.
+And businesses, which have long sought energy independence, especially during blackouts, have been the first to face this issue.
+And as "Komersant Ukrainian", there are quite a few.

-According to Cabinet Chair Yulia Svyrydenko, one of the key tasks now is to increase distributed generation in the country by all possible means and as quickly as possible.
-This is an additional tool for the country’s energy security.
-Therefore, the government continues to provide full assistance for the launch of all installations.
+As reported by Cabinet Chair Yulia Svyrydenko, one of the key tasks now is to expand distributed generation across the country by all possible means and as quickly as possible.
+This is an additional tool for the country’s energy resilience.
+Therefore, the government continues to provide full support for the launch of all facilities.

-The prime minister noted that they are listening to businesses that are facing problems connecting alternative energy sources for uninterrupted operation.
-She suggested that in case of difficulties, they should contact the Ministry of Economy, Environment, and Agriculture of Ukraine by filling out a form on the online platform “Pulse.”
+The Prime Minister noted that they are listening to businesses facing challenges in connecting alternative energy sources to ensure uninterrupted operations.
+She suggested that in case of difficulties, businesses should contact the Ministry of Economy, Environment, and Agriculture of Ukraine by filling out a form on the “Pulse” online platform.

 There is a desire, but no opportunity